flamego/flamego.dev/docs/starter-guide.md

 :::
 ::::

-So what are different now?
+So what is different now?

 On line 11, we're still using the `flamego.Classic` to give us a classic Flame instance.

-On line 12, insetad of using an anonymous function, function `printRequestPath` is registered as the handler for all of the HTTP GET requests under root path ("/") using the notation `{*}`.
+On line 12, instead of using an anonymous function, function `printRequestPath` is registered as the handler for all of the HTTP GET requests under root path ("/") using the notation `{*}`.
 The routing match stops at the slash ("/") as you can tell from the last test request to "http://localhost:2830/bad-ass/who-am-i" that gives us 404.

 ::: tip
 Try using the notation `{**}`, then redo all test requests and see what changes.
 If you're interested in reading more, the [routing](routing.md) has the best resources you would want.
 :::

 On line 15, the call of `f.Run` is replaced by the [`http.ListenAndServe`](https://pkg.go.dev/net/http#ListenAndServe), which is the most common way to start a web server in Go, and maybe more familiar to you if you have used other Go web frameworks.
 This is possible with Flamego because Flame instances implement the [`http.Handler`](https://pkg.go.dev/net/http#Handler) interface.
-Therefore, a Flame instance can be plugged into anywhere that accepts a `http.Handler`, and is particularly useful when you want to progressively migrate an existing Go web application to use Flamego.
+Therefore, a Flame instance can be plugged into anything that accepts a `http.Handler`, and is particularly useful when you want to progressively migrate an existing Go web application to use Flamego.

 On line 18 to 20, we define the signature and the body of the `printRequestPath`.
-It accepts one argument with the type [`flaemgo.Context`](core-services.md#context) and returns a string.
+It accepts one argument with the type [`flamego.Context`](core-services.md#context) and returns a string.
 It then calls the `Request` method to retrieve the [`http.Request`](https://pkg.go.dev/net/http#Request) which contains the request path from the client.

 ::: tip 💡 Did you know?
-You may start wondering that we did not tell the Flame instance what arguments it should pass to the `printRequestPath` when the function is being invoked, and if you look up the definition of [`flamego.Handler`](https://pkg.go.dev/github.com/flamego/flamego#Handler), it is nothing but [an empty interface (`interface{}`)](https://github.com/flamego/flamego/blob/8505d18c5243f797d5bb7160797d26454b9e5011/handler.go#L17).
+You may start wondering why we did not tell the Flame instance what arguments it should pass to the `printRequestPath` when the function is being invoked, and if you look up the definition of [`flamego.Handler`](https://pkg.go.dev/github.com/flamego/flamego#Handler), it is nothing but [an empty interface (`interface{}`)](https://github.com/flamego/flamego/blob/8505d18c5243f797d5bb7160797d26454b9e5011/handler.go#L17).

 So how does the Flame instance determine what to pass down to its handlers at runtime?